 Congratulations to Xixi Chen, the Fall 2013 iCubed Study Groups Pizza Drawing Winner.
 The drawing concluded the "30 day Countdown to Final Exams" to rally students to form study groups in preparation for final exams.
 Thank you to all students who entered the raffle and registered their study groups!

 Reminders have been sent to students assigned to Team $ who still need to request their $50 UMBC Bookstore gift cards or pick up their ordered gift cards.
 Be sure to get a green team t-shirt when you visit.
 For information, contact Dr. Felix at firstname.lastname@example.org.

 For Cohort 2 - Thank You!

 Your input has been crucial!
-Thank you for completing the very important iCubed end-of-the-year surveys that were sent to you electronically over Summer 2013.
+Many thanks to those of you who participated in the Focus Groups with Dr. Kathleen Dowell last fall.
+Also, thank you for completing the very important iCubed end-of-the-year surveys that were sent to you electronically last summer.
 Good luck as you continue your studies!